Roy Best (prison warden): Wardenship

 Governor Adams appointed Best as warden at CTCF in 1932, when Best was 32 years old.
 This made Best the youngest warden in the history of the state and federal prison systems at that time.

 Portions of the Colorado Territorial Correctional Facility, with the Deputy Warden's House in the foreground and the prison walls in the background.

-Best quickly earned a reputation as “the most notorious” warden in Colorado history.
-A strict disciplinarian, Best utilized painful and degrading punishments inside and outside prison walls.
-Among these was the “Old Gray Mare”, a wooden saw-horse on which inmates were bent-over, tied-down, and “flogged with a leather strap”.
+Best quickly earned a reputation as "the most notorious" warden in Colorado history.
+A strict disciplinarian, Best used painful and degrading punishments inside and outside prison walls.
+Among these was the "Old Gray Mare", a wooden saw-horse on which inmates were bent-over, tied-down, and "flogged with a leather strap".
 Although Best used the mare as a means of punishment and deterrence, the device would later play a central role in the controversy that led to his removal.

 Homosexual prisoners were specifically punished.
-Early in Best's tenure, male prisoners caught engaging in homosexual activity “were forced to wear dresses and push a wheelbarrow filled with rocks as their punishment.”
+Early in Best's tenure, male prisoners caught engaging in homosexual activity "were forced to wear dresses and push a wheelbarrow filled with rocks as their punishment."
 A 1935 photograph documents the practice.

 In 1935, prisoners caught engaging in homosexual activity were forced to wear dresses and push rocks.

 However, Best also pioneered modern rehabilitative phenological practices.
 He opened ranches, workshops, gardens, and other facilities to keep inmates busy, provide them with skills to earn a living upon release, and reduce the prison's operating costs.
 Best also separated female and male prisoners, implemented a dental care program, and took young and developmentally-disabled inmates, such as Joe Arridy, under his wing.

 Best's defenders preferred to focus on these rehabilitative efforts.
-“Many were led to believe that [Best] was unduly harsh and inhumane,” wrote The Steamboat Pilot upon his death, “[b]ut for those who knew him...he was an efficient operator of an institution that was difficult to handle.”
+"Many were led to believe that [Best] was unduly harsh and inhumane," wrote The Steamboat Pilot upon his death, "[b]ut for those who knew him...he was an efficient operator of an institution that was difficult to handle."

 Roy Best's office memorabilia, including a banner from the Canon City premiere, on display at the Colorado Prison Museum.

 Film career

 On December 30, 1947, twelve inmates escaped Best's prison in the middle of a snowstorm just before New Year's Eve.
-Best organized a search party, and successfully captured or killed all the escapees, “with most of the survivors suffering some degree of frostbite.”
+Best organized a search party, and successfully captured or killed all the escapees, "with most of the survivors suffering some degree of frostbite."

 Hollywood wasted no time capitalizing on the dramatic events.
 Just months later, director Crane Wilbur, actors Scott Brady, Jeff Corey, and Whit Bissell, and a film crew arrived at Best's prison gates to recreate the escape for the silver screen.
 The result was Canon City, a film noir crime film shot almost entirely on location and in the Royal Gorge area.

 Best played himself in the film.
 Throughout the film, Best can be seen inspecting the prison, explaining his duties, and coordinating the search efforts—all while wearing his Stetson, with his two Dobermans, Chris and Ike, by his side.
-The New York Times effusively praised Best's acting skills, writing that his performance evoked “a naturalness few actors could stimulate.”
+The New York Times effusively praised Best's acting skills, writing that his performance evoked "a naturalness few actors could stimulate."